 5.1 CSIRO may inspect the Goods at any time prior to acceptance and reject any Goods found not to be in accordance with the Contract.
-After acceptance, CSIRO may reject any Goods for any non-conformity with the Contract which could not have been discovered by reasonable inspection before acceptance.

 (a) replace, without cost to CSIRO, the rejected Goods with goods complying in all respects with the Contract;

 (b) refund payment for the rejected Goods; or

 (c) repair the Goods, on site or otherwise, to the satisfaction of CSIRO.

 Further, in the case of clauses 5.4(a) or 5.4(b), CSIRO may remove the rejected Goods at Supplier's reasonable expense.

 5.5 If prior to the issue of the Purchase Order, CSIRO requires the Supplier to submit samples of Goods, Supplier must not proceed to bulk manufacture until CSIRO has approved the samples.